CosmicPhoenix171/Books/phoenix-rising/chapter-2.md

 Suddenly, a surge of heat coursed through her body.
 She gasped, feeling a burning sensation in her fingertips.
 Before she could react, a burst of flames shot out from her hands, igniting the frying pan in front of her.

-“Ah\!”
+“Ah!”
 Stella cried out, stumbling back in shock, her heart racing.

 Lucas, hearing the commotion, rushed into the kitchen.
 “Stella, what’s going on?” he exclaimed, eyes wide as he saw the flames licking the air.